 - Phosphorus.
 This element is important not just for root growth (as is the common myth), but it’s central to photosynthesis and building carbohydrates, and it’s involved with transporting almost every other mineral throughout the plant.
-Without phosphorus, our plants just aren’t going to be very healthy.

 How To Make Fish Fertilizer

-Add water to cover the mixture and then process some more until it’s all blended up nicely.
+Add enough water to cover the mixture and then process some more until it’s all blended up nicely.

 There you go – you have a basic liquid fish fertilizer.